kgisl/cs8251/notes/unit5.md

 - The function **feof** is used to determine whether the end-of-file indicator is set for the file to which stdin refers.
 The end-of-file indicator informs the program that there’s no more data to be processed.
 	- In Fig. 11.2, the end-of-file indicator is set for the standard input when the user enters the end-of-file key combination.
 The argument to function **feof** is a pointer to the file being tested for the end-of-file indicator (stdin in this case).
 	- The function returns a nonzero (true) value when the end-of-file indicator has been set; otherwise, the function returns zero.
-The while statement that includes the feof call in this program continues executing while the end-of-file indicator is not set.
+The while statement that includes the **feof** call in this program continues executing while the end-of-file indicator is not set.

-Line 25 writes data to the file `clients.dat`.
+- Now, data to the file `clients.dat`.
 The data may be retrieved later by a program designed to read the file (see Section 11.4).
-Function **fprintf** is equivalent to printf except that fprintf also receives as an argument a file pointer for the file to which the data will be written.
+Function **fprintf** is equivalent to printf except that **fprintf** also receives as an argument a file pointer for the file to which the data will be written.
 Function **fprintf** can output data to the standard output by using **stdout** as the file pointer, as in:

 	`fprintf( stdout, "%d %s %.2f\n", account, name, balance );`